lillapulay/meetup/README.md

 ![MeetUp App](src/img/meetupL3.PNG)<br /><br />
-Further details are available by clicking the "Details" button.
+Further details can be accessed by clicking the "Details" button.
+If available in the database, the app renders a pie chart with the number of spots taken/available at the event.

 ![MeetUp App](src/img/meetupL4.PNG)<br /><br />